Korovai: Origins and decoration of korovai

 The bread has ancient origins, and comes from the pagan belief in the magical properties of grain.
 Korovai was a large round braided bread, traditionally baked from wheat flour and decorated with symbolic flags and figurines, such as suns, moons, birds, animals, and pine cones.
 Wheat stalks, herbs, nuts, flowers and fruit were used to embellish the korovai.
+The white, shaped decorations are typically made from salt dough, also known as dead dough or baker's clay.
 The bread has no set design, and the style and ornamentation of the korovai varies by region, although colors red, gold and silver were most commonly employed in decoration.

 The bread was traditionally prepared in the home of the bride by women who sang traditional songs to guide them through the making.
 These women were called the korovainytsi, and were most often invited in odd numbers to do the job of making the bread, usually seven.

 The embellishments served a symbolic function.
 Two birds, made out of dough, represent the couple, and other birds represent family and friends.
 The entire arrangement is surrounded by a wreath of periwinkle, a symbol of love and purity.
 The korovai receives blessings before it is placed in the oven for baking.

 The bride and groom were given the korovai as a blessing before the wedding ceremony.
 The korovai was shared by all the wedding guests, and this was considered the culmination of the wedding.
 During times of hardship, when a wedding was impossible, the blessing and sharing of bread was often considered enough to constitute a marriage in the eyes of the community.